Skip to main content

 • Expanded Launch Pad Accessibility Program for summer camps.

-• Provide a space and opportunity for patrons to discuss show themes and behind-the-scenes insights with Art Talks.
+• Provided a space and opportunity for patrons to discuss show themes and behind-the-scenes insights with Art Talks.

 Ongoing

-• Produce BIPOC plays on both stages, every season.
+• Produce BIPOC* plays, plays by women, and plays with LGBTQIA+ content on both stages.

 • Hire creative teams that are diverse and inclusive.